 Today, I will share my daughter’s daily routine that helps her stay happy and enables all of us to get enough sleep and still have time for other things.

 My husband’s alarm usually goes off at 06:00 AM.
-Since our daughter is sleeping in our room, that’s the time we wake up as well.
+Since our daughter is still sleeping in our room, that’s the time we wake up as well.
 Once she’s up, we take her to our bed and snuggle for a little bit.
 She’s the most snuggly in the morning, so we always take advantage of that.
-After a few minutes of hanging out with her, she usually wants to drink some milk.
+After a few minutes of hanging out with her, she usually wants to drink her bottle.
 After that, I change her diaper and put her outfit on for the day.

 06:30 a.m. – 07:30 a.m.